chocolatey/choco-wiki/CreatePackages.md

 ## Installation paths

-As the package owner, you decide where the packaged application is installed or extracted to.
+As the package maintainer, you decide where the packaged application is installed or extracted to.
 Depending on your type of application (see *“What distinction does chocolatey make between an installable and a portable application?”* at the bottom of the [FAQ](https://github.com/chocolatey/chocolatey/wiki/ChocolateyFAQs)) there are a couple of suitable locations:

 ### 1. `%chocolatey_bin_root%` environment variable